moiSentineL/moisentinel.github.io/src/pages/about.md

 The start of 2025 wasn't very great.
 My 8-year-old pet dog passed away, my family in shambles, my relationships took a toll, I had not prepped well for my exams, and so on.

 I managed to live through all this.
 I knew my responsibilities (as a son, student and a human) and I knew that I had to do them well.
 I knew [this life was going to be hard](/blog/p/notes-on-the-virtuous-life), and that's why I tried doing my best.
-Thankfully, my exams went well enough, and this month (Feb) has been much better than January. **I still am healing.**
+Thankfully, my exams went well enough, and this month (Feb) has been much better than January. **I am healing.**

 I have some [themes for this year](/about/#this-year) which I want to work on.
 It required a significant amount of introspection to understand what I want and what needs improving.
 Journaling in an *active* way helped a lot.
 I have understood a lot about myself and life by writing my thoughts down, and I encourage you to try it as well!